Woodstock ’99 – 30th Anniversary Concert

 5-10 minutes later the announcer came back out, said that the weather place had called them and that we should only be getting the tail end of the storm, maybe 10-15 minutes worth and to STAY OFF THE TOWERS!

 They played for 2 hours, 17 songs, which included 3 encores.
-It was freakin’ awesome!
-One of the best parts about seeing shows at night was seeing 100,000 people with their lighters in the air!
+It was FREAKIN’ awesome!
+One of the best parts about a show at night?
+Seeing 100,000 people with their lighters in the air!

 After Metallica’s 3 encores there was a 20 minute fireworks show.
 It was the best I had seen in a long time!
-View the set list here.
+View their set list here.

-After it was over we walked around some more and looked at vendor merchandise.
-At 1:30-2am we were hungry.
+After the fireworks were finished we walked around some more and looked at vendor merchandise.
+At 1:30-2:00 a.m. we were hungry.
 We sat on the ground in Pizza Box Land (this one area of the field was just covered with pizza boxes) eating grilled cheese and drinking pop.
-Some people near us were bowling with pop/water bottles.
-Someone got a strike!
+Some people near us were bowling with pop/water bottles and someone got a strike!
 I also noticed words spelled or symbols in the chain link fence with pop/water bottles.

 We walked past The Rave on our way back to the tent and this time Fat Boy Slim was there.
 Again, the garbage can people were still beating on the drums but this time there was a HUGE crowd around them and a couple of naked chicks were dancing on top of the cans.

 In the camping area, there were mini fences all along the walkway by the tents.
-People wrote various sayings on them like: “Bob’s house —>” The funniest one I saw was, “If you lived here, you would be home by now.”
-We were asleep by 3am.
+People wrote various sayings on them like: “Bob’s house —>” The funniest one I saw, “If you lived here, you would be home by now.”
+We were asleep by 3 a.m.